sa-if/Password-Generator/README.md

 ## features 🙌🏻

+<h2 align="ceter">C++</h2>
 - `Generates a random password of a specified length using a given character set`
 - `Assigns a score to the password based on various criteria`
 - `Continues to generate new passwords until it finds one with a sufficiently high score`
 - `Allows the user to specify the length and character set of the generated password at runtime`

+<h2 align="ceter">Java</h2>

+- `Generates a random password of specified length`
+- `Option to include special characters in the password`
+- `Option to include digits in the password`
+- `Specify the number of special characters and digits to include in the password`
+- `Uses the SecureRandom class to generate a secure, random password`
+- `Returns the generated password as a string`

 ## Usage/Examples 🎃

-To run this script, you will need to follow these steps:
+To run this script of C++, you will need to follow these steps:

 - `Ensure that you have a C++ compiler installed on your system`
 - `Save the script to a file with a .cpp extension, such as password_generator.cpp`